Does Executor of Estate Get Paid? Understanding the Basics

 Given their numerous duties, including those mentioned above, one may wonder, ‘does the executor get paid from the estate, or is the role of a gratuitous nature?’

-According to Nevada probate laws, an executor or personal representative is entitled to receive reasonable compensation from the probate estate for the performance of their duties.
+According to Nevada probate laws, an executor or personal representative is entitled to receive reasonable compensation from the probate estate for performing their duties.
 The specific amount to which they are entitled is determined by state law.
 However, if the decedent makes a provision to that effect in their will, the amount stated in the will would be the full payment for the executor’s services unless they decide to waive compensation.

 General Fee Schedule for the Payment of Executors in Nevada